Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.

 Abies nordmanniana (Nordmann’s Fir) – A great alternative large evergreen, this plant grows to 60’ with lustrous dark green foliage.
 Grows best in full sun in well-drained soils.
-Not available in 2013
+NOT AVAILABLE 2018

 Acer palmatum dissectum ‘Tamukeyama’ (Red Cutleaf Japanese Maple) – Lacy red foliage appears on the cascading branches in early spring, changing to bronze burgundy in the summer and orange-red in the fall.
 Slowly grows to 15’ tall and best grown in light shade, but will tolerate full sun if the soil is amended with organic matter and does not dry out frequently.